Skip to Content

 // Screenshot only when something fails (default) browser({ launch: true, screenshot: "on-failure" }) // Screenshot after every goto/click/type browser({ launch: true, screenshot: "every-step" }) // No automatic screenshots browser({ launch: true, screenshot: "off" })

-Screenshots are saved to .glubean/screenshots/{testId}/ with sequential numbering and timestamps:
+Screenshots are saved to .glubean/screenshots/{testId}/.

-Combining API and Browser Tests
+Combining API and browser tests

-This is where Glubean shines.
 Test that your API and UI agree:

-export const profileConsistency = browserTest( { id: "profile-api-ui", name: "API and UI show same user data" }, async (ctx) => { // API call — traced automatically const res = await ctx.http.get(`${ctx.vars.require("API_URL")}/me`, { headers: { Authorization: `Bearer ${ctx.secrets.require("TOKEN")}` }, }); ctx.expect(res.status).toBe(200); const apiName = res.body.name; // Browser check — traced in the same timeline await ctx.page.goto("/profile"); const uiName = await ctx.page.evaluate( () => document.querySelector(".profile-name")?.textContent, ); ctx.expect(uiName).toBe(apiName); }, );
+export const profileConsistency = browserTest( { id: "profile-api-ui", name: "API and UI show same user data" }, async (ctx) => { // API call — traced automatically const res = await ctx.http.get(`${ctx.vars.require("API_URL")}/me`, { headers: { Authorization: `Bearer ${ctx.secrets.require("TOKEN")}` }, }); ctx.expect(res.status).toBe(200); const apiName = res.body.name; // Browser test — traced in the same timeline await ctx.page.goto("/profile"); const uiName = await ctx.page.evaluate( () => document.querySelector(".profile-name")?.textContent, ); ctx.expect(uiName).toBe(apiName); }, );

-Connection Modes
+Connection modes

 Launch mode (local development)